karrioapi/karrio/README.md

 ## What's Purplship?

-Purplship server is an On-prem or private cloud Multi-carrier Shipping API.
+Purplship server is an On-prem or cloud Multi-carrier Shipping API.
 The server is in Python, but you can use any programming language to send API requests to any supported shipping carriers (Canada Post, DHL, FedEx, UPS, Purolator...), from your application.